fury-gl/fury/docs/source/posts/2023/2023-06-12-week-2-tvcastillod.rst

 What did I do this week?
 ------------------------

-I made some minor adjustments to the last PR I submit.
-Last time it was a draft since I was waiting for the weekly meeting to know how to proceed, but now is ready.
+I made some minor adjustments to the last PR I submitted.
+Last time it was a draft since I was waiting for the weekly meeting to know how to proceed, but now it is ready.
 I am waiting for the review so I can make the necessary corrections and adjustments to merge this first PR soon.

 What is coming up next?
 -----------------------